-We can explain to children in simple language, that people who follow rules are safe adults and people who do not follow rules are showing unsafe behaviour.
-If someone behaves in a way that is unsafe and this is either by accident or from being unaware (accidental touch while playing, pulling down clothing when doing something else, making a joke that is age inappropriate without knowing that a child is around), they should apologise and not repeat it.
-We can help them think and arrive at who will form part of their Safety network.
+We can explain to adolescents in simple language, that people who follow rules are safe adults and people who don't follow rules are showing unsafe behaviour.
+If someone behaves in a way that is unsafe and this is either by accident or from being unaware (accidental touch while playing, making a joke that is age inappropriate without knowing that an adolescent is around), they should apologise and not repeat it.

+We can ask adolescents to think and arrive at who will form part of their safety network.